orbitalquark/scinterm/docs/api.md

 in the correct position.
 This only needs to be called when `scintilla_refresh()` or `scintilla_noutrefresh()` is not the last curses draw command issued (for any window, not just the Scintilla window).
+Note: the terminal cursor may be hidden if Scintilla thinks this window has focus (e.g. `SCI_SETFOCUS`) and Scintilla's caret is out of view.
+If another non-Scintilla window has the real focus, call `curs_set(1)` in order to show the terminal cursor for that window.

 Parameters: